CUBRID/cubrid-manual/en/sql/tuning.rst

 #.
 Contains **CONNECT BY**.

 #.
-Using aggregation or analytical functions.
+Using aggregate or analytic functions.

 #.
 Using **ROWNUM, LIMIT**, or **GROUPBY_NUM(), INST_NUM(), ORDERBY_NUM()**.